The Best Braille Toys for Kids Who are Blind

 Weave the laces through these brightly colored buttons to create patterns.
 The buttons are numbered one through five and have the number in print and braille along with the corresponding number of holes for lacing.

 A classic Old Maid card game, but with braille so everyone can play!
+These cards very much look like the ones I had when I was a kid so they feel very old fashioned.

 A classic Go Fish card game, but with braille so everyone can play!
+The cards are bright and colorful and easy to read for both print and braille readers.

 Uncle Goose wooden blocks are high quality and beautifully designed with classic style.
 These blocks display the numbers 0-9 in print and braille and the braille is not enlarged, but standard size.